 Sarah joined the Alliance in April 2014 as vice president for Policy.
 Prior to joining the Alliance, she was a member of the research faculty at the Georgetown University Health Policy Institute in the Center on Health Insurance Reforms.
-She has also served as a senior health policy aide to Sen. Jay Rockefeller (D-W.Va.) and Rep. Rosa DeLauro (D-Conn.).
+She has also served as a senior health policy aide on Capitol Hill.
 She received her Master in Public Health degree from Yale University and a Bachelor of Science degree from MIT.

-Sen. Roy Blunt serves on the Senate Appropriations Committee; the Senate Commerce, Science and Transportation Committee; the Senate Select Committee on Intelligence; and the Senate Rules Committee.
+Sen. Roy Blunt, R-Mo., serves on the Senate Appropriations Committee; the Senate Commerce, Science and Transportation Committee; the Senate Select Committee on Intelligence; and the Senate Rules Committee.
 He also serves as the chairman of the Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies.

-Sen, Ben Cardin serves as ranking member of the Senate Foreign Relations Committee.
+Sen. Ben Cardin, D-Md., serves as ranking member of the Senate Foreign Relations Committee.
 He is a senior member of the Environment & Public Works Committee and Small Business & Entrepreneurship Committee.

 Founder and Chairman Emeritus